Server-Side Rendering

 Setup

 Server-side rendering is configured and ready for use out of the box.
-Simply build the client & server side bundles:
+Simply build the client & server side bundles with the following script:

 Disable SSR / SPA Only Mode